By the end of this section, you will be able to:

 The U.S. government began developing a social welfare policy during the Great Depression of the 1930s.
 By the 1960s, social welfare had become a major function of the federal government—one to which most public policy funds are devoted—and had developed to serve several overlapping functions.
 First, social welfare policy is designed to ensure some level of equity in a democratic political system based on competitive, free-market economics.
 During the Great Depression, many politicians came to fear that the high unemployment and low-income levels plaguing society could threaten the stability of democracy, as was happening in European countries like Germany and Italy.
 The assumption in this thinking is that democratic systems work best when poverty is minimized.
 In societies operating in survival mode, in contrast, people tend to focus more on short-term problem-solving than on long-term planning.
 Second, social welfare policy creates an automatic stimulus for a society by building a safety net that can catch members of society who are suffering economic hardship through no fault of their own.
 For an individual family, this safety net makes the difference between eating and starving; for an entire economy, it could prevent an economic recession from sliding into a broader and more damaging depression.

 During the George W. Bush administration, Social Security became a highly politicized topic as the Republican Party sought to find a way of preventing what experts predicted would be the impending collapse of the Social Security system (Figure 16.9).
 In 1950, the ratio of workers paying into the program to beneficiaries receiving payments was 16.5 to 1.
-By 2013, that number was 2.8 to 1 and falling.
-Most predictions in fact suggest that, due to continuing demographic changes including slower population growth and an aging population, by 2033, the amount of revenue generated from payroll taxes will no longer be sufficient to cover costs.
+In 2020, that number stood at 2.8 to 1, and is expected to fall to 2.3 to 1 by 2035.15 Most predictions in fact suggest that, due to continuing demographic changes including slower population growth and an aging population, by 2033, the amount of revenue generated from payroll taxes will no longer be sufficient to cover costs.
 The Bush administration proposed avoiding this by privatizing the program, in effect, taking it out of the government’s hands and making individuals’ benefits variable instead of defined.
 The effort ultimately failed, and Social Security’s long-term viability continues to remain uncertain.
-Numerous other plans for saving the program have been proposed, including raising the retirement age, increasing payroll taxes (especially on the wealthy) by removing the $118,500 income cap, and reducing payouts for wealthier retirees.
-None of these proposals have been able to gain traction, however.
+Numerous other plans for saving the program have been proposed, including raising the retirement age, increasing payroll taxes (especially on the wealthy) by removing the income cap ($142,800 in 2021), and reducing payouts for wealthier retirees.16 None of these proposals have been able to gain traction, however.

-While Social Security was designed to provide cash payments to sustain the aged and disabled, Medicare and Medicaid were intended to ensure that vulnerable populations have access to health care.
+While Social Security was designed to provide cash payments to sustain elderly people and some people with disabilities, Medicare and Medicaid were intended to ensure that vulnerable populations have access to health care.
 Medicare, like Social Security, is an entitlement program funded through payroll taxes.
 Its purpose is to make sure that senior citizens and retirees have access to low-cost health care they might not otherwise have, because most U.S. citizens get their health insurance through their employers.
 Medicare provides three major forms of coverage: a guaranteed insurance benefit that helps cover major hospitalization, fee-based supplemental coverage that retirees can use to lower costs for doctor visits and other health expenses, and a prescription drug benefit.
 Medicare faces many of the same long-term challenges as Social Security, due to the same demographic shifts.
 Medicare also faces the problem that health care costs are rising significantly faster than inflation.
-In 2014, Medicare cost the federal government almost $597 billion.16
+In 2019, Medicare cost the federal government approximately $796 billion.17 , 18

-Collectively, Social Security, Medicare, and Medicaid make up the lion’s share of total federal government spending, almost 50 percent in 2014 and more than 50 percent in 2015.
+Collectively, Social Security, Medicare, and Medicaid make up the lion’s share of total federal government spending, almost 48 percent in 2019.
 Several other smaller programs also provide income support to families.
 Most of these are formula-based, or means-tested, requiring citizens to meet certain maximum income requirements in order to qualify.
 A few examples are TANF, SNAP (also called food stamps), the unemployment insurance program, and various housing assistance programs.
-Collectively, these programs add up to a little over $480 billion.
+Collectively, these programs add up to a little over $361 billion.20

 SCIENCE, TECHNOLOGY, AND EDUCATION